Measure twice and cut once – Carpentry Proverb.

 T-square and Combination Square

 The combination square, on the other hand, is a more flexible option than the T-square.
-You can sometimes buy just the head or series of heads to attach to a ruler, or you get the full combination with a specific ruler to use with the heads.
+You can sometimes buy just the head or a series of heads to attach to a ruler, or you can get the full combination with a specific ruler to use with the heads.

 All of these different squares have their place in the workshop and on-site.
-The T-square is a straight, no-fuss tool that you can pull out and use without checking if it needs to be adjusted to the right setting.
+The T-square is a straight, no-fuss tool you can pull out and use without checking if it needs to be adjusted to the right setting.
 The basic combination square head is also useful because once it is attached to the steel ruler, it doesn't need to be adjusted and you can get your angle measurements accurately each time.
 Then the more advanced combination square heads give you variety so that you can work in any situation.

 Spirit Level